Daniel Lencina-Ribes

 Daniel Lencina-Ribes (born 5 February 1977) is a retired professional tennis player who is born in Alicante, Spain.
-He got by presidential decree, from president Paksas, the Lithuanian nationality.
-Represented Lithuania at international tennis tournaments.
+He got by presidential decree, from president Paksas, the Lithuanian nationality and represented Lithuania at international tennis tournaments.
 He was number one from Lithuania in the ATP ranking for 322 weeks and a member of Lithuania Davis Cup team for five years.
 At the moment he is married and lives in Germany where after being the director of the Lencina tennis school, he is working as a clinical psychologist in a psychiatric hospital.